davestaxcp/CounterpartyTimeline2023/README.md

 - SATOSHIDICE and "failed mints" from 2014 - (add to infographic)

-- include this link in original XCP burn and reference accordingly (https://bitcointalk.org/index.php?topic=395761.0) - (add to infographic)
+- include this link in original XCP burn and reference accordingly (https://bitcointalk.org/index.php?topic=395761.0) - (change info on infographic)

 - Age of Rust